4 Cool Reasons Why School Buses Have White Roofs

 4. Protects the Interior from Sunlight

 Unlike dark-colored roofs, the white roof will not produce too much heat inside the bus.
 This protects the students from excessive heat or cold.
-The white roof is designed to balance the temperature and maintain a safe environment inside, no matter how hot or cold it is outside.
+The white top is designed to balance the temperature and maintain a safe environment inside, no matter how hot or cold it is outside.

 Conclusion – Why School Buses Have White Roofs

 A white roof reflects heat and offers excellent visibility, which makes it a great addition to any school bus.
-Whether you have a bus with a white roof or one covered in dark colors, it is safe and efficient to use.
+Whether you have a bus with a white top or one covered in dark colors, it is safe and efficient to use.

 The white roof of the school bus helps calm children during the summer months when temperatures are high outside and allows them to stay safe inside during winter when it is cold.